Welcome to today's edition of the Rush 24-7 podcast.

 They think the war on terror began on 9-11, as the movie last night clearly showed it started many, many years before that.

-And they uh uh don't even take it consider it seriously using that starting point.
+They think the war on terror began on 9-11, and they don't even take it, consider it seriously using that starting point.

 Five years ago, evil attacked us.

-That they were they were out there and they hated us long before Bush even wanted to run for president.
+And it also illustrates that Bush did not create terrorists, that they were out there and they hated us long before Bush even wanted to run for president.

-So evil attacked still attacking us, and we cannot afford to forget it.
+So evil attacked, still attacking us, and we cannot afford to forget it.

-As we solemnly commemorate the fifth anniversary of 9-11, and the people who once a year will admit that, yep, yep, it happened, won't support the war effort, won't support retaliating for action that actually caused all this solemnity today.
+Here we are on the fifth-year anniversary as we solemnly commemorate the fifth anniversary of 9-11 and the people who once a year will admit that, yep, yet it happened, won't support the war effort, won't support retaliating for action that actually caused all this solemnity today.

 You'll go to the process of getting to the airport two hours earlier, but you won't support the war effort.